charudatta10/charudatta10/README.md

 ## 🏆 Achievements

-- Developed an open-source project for recognizing handwritten Devanagari script characters using MATLAB.
-- Created a Python script for cleanup tasks.
-- Built a tool to generate README files for GitHub repositories.
-- Customized Neovim to function like an IDE with fast startup times.
-- Participated in a poster competition presenting research work.
+1. **Professional Milestones**:
+   - Successfully led six students to complete their master theses as a mentor.

+2. **Academic Success**:
+   - Earned a Master’s degree in Microelectronics.

+3. **Personal Triumphs**:
+   - Completed a 5 km run in the RG Marathon 2024.

+4. **Community Involvement**:
+   - Volunteered with UNICEF.
-- Participated in a state-level chess competition.
+   - Participated in the Swachh Bharat Mission cleanliness drive.

+5. **Skill Development**:
+   - Learned Python for AI, ML, and web development.

 ## 📚 Knowledge & Skills